Category filter

 To configure distribution servers,

-Configure distribution servers for Windows devices with DAFS feature in Hexnode UEM
+Configure distribution server for Windows devices using DAFS feature in Hexnode UEM

 1. Login to the Hexnode UEM portal.